The skull is made up of 8 bones and

 This refers to a twisted skull

 shape.
-The forehead and the brow on the affected side are flat.
+The forehead and brow on the affected side are flat.
 The forehead on the

 opposite side may stick out.
 The back of the head may also be flat.
 The eye on the

 affected side may also have a different shape.
-Plagiocephaly is often caused by the
+This type can be caused by an early

 This means a "triangle-like"